Drone Control App Development

 The main bottleneck for Mbicycle’s experts was the need to develop a specific UI and touch control for the in-app mixing console, as well as its further integration with the MVDroneComposer library.
 The project ran steadily only on Linux, so we decided to add a set of auxiliary scripts for its stable performance on every Android smartphone and tablet.

 The FreeFlight Pro project team included five specialists on Mbicycle’s side:

 We chose Scrum as the drone app development methodology, so the work was broken down into two-week sprints, with the code builds sent once a week for verification.
 The tech lead was directly involved during the entire development process and monitored task completion regularly.

 Third-party libraries & frameworks

 Android Studio, Android SDK, Android Support Libraries, ButterKnife,

 We successfully completed this project in five months, providing the client with a powerful software solution integrated into their major mobile application, allowing its users to process, view and edit media content they captured with Parrot’s branded drones.

-At the final stage of the video drone app development, the client provided our team with one of their drones.
+To assure the IoT app development services delivery with better quality, the client provided our team with one of their drones.
 We then arranged cooperative tests to check the functionality and performance of our software solution in the real-life environment, which it passed with remarkable results.